Showing posts with label granddaugher. Show all posts

 We were hungry after our eventful day.

-We went to the kitchen to see what goodies that were left from the evening meal.
+We went to the kitchen to see what goodies were left from the evening meal.

-We ate, and we went to our room where we packed and went to bed.
+We ate, then went to our room to pack and go to bed.

 We will have to be up at 5:25 A.M.